npauley/polaris-catalog-search-urls/README.md

 [Polaris](http://www.iii.com/products/polaris) PowerPAC (OPAC) deep links are difficult to remember.
 The following URL shortcuts allow you to easily make short, easy-to-remember links to catalog searches.
 They are created through the use of Apache [mod_rewrite](http://httpd.apache.org/docs/current/mod/mod_rewrite.html) rules.

+## How to Use

+Add the Apache mod_rewrite rules (apache-mod_rewrite-rules.txt) to your Apache config or to an [.htaccess](http://httpd.apache.org/docs/current/howto/htaccess.html) file.

 ## Search URL Patterns